openhab/openhab-addons/addons/io/org.openhab.io.openhabcloud/README.md

 The openHAB Cloud Connector allows connecting the local openHAB runtime to a remote [openHAB Cloud](https://github.com/openhab/openhab-cloud/blob/master/README.md) instance, such as [myopenHAB.org](http://www.myopenHAB.org), which is an instance of the openHAB Cloud service hosted by the [openHAB Foundation](http://www.openhabfoundation.org/).

+To install this add-on, open Paper UI and navigate to _Add-Ons > Misc > openHAB Cloud Connector > Install_.

 ## Features

 The openHAB Cloud service (and thus the connector to it) is useful for different use cases: